Mingze-L/Final-project/README.md

 The layers contains some necessary mechanism layers for Autoformer.

-THe result_analysis.ipynb contains the metrics evaluation and plotting.
+The result_analysis.ipynb contains the metrics evaluation and plotting.